Reversing Camera Buyers Guide

 What’s the difference between a dash cam and a reversing cam?

-Despite looking and sounding similar, rear-facing dash cams and reversing cameras do two completely different jobs.
+Despite sounding similar, rear-facing dash cams and reversing cameras perform different functions.

-If you're thinking of getting a reversing camera, then we'd recommend having it fitted by one of our auto experts.
-Removing the boot handle or fitting a reversing camera underneath your number plate can be a tricky job, plus you'll need to feed the connecting wires through your vehicle and into the car's fuse box.
+If you want to get a reversing camera, then we recommend having it fitted by one of our experts.
+Removing your boot handle or fitting a reversing camera underneath your number plate can be a difficult job.
+Plus, you’ll also need to feed the cameras connecting wires through your vehicle and into the car's fuse box, this is where the camera will source its power.

 Introducing the Halfords Motoring Club